 Healthy for the brains

 Like some food, this is also great for brains.
-It improves delivering oxygen to the brains for better performance.
+This is because of the beta-carotene.
+It improves delivering blood flow and thus oxygen to the brains for better performance.
 However, just eating this fruit is not enough to become smarter as some might say.
 You would need to do more than just eating.

 healthy for eyes